Kerbaltec-Solutions/Rev-Eng/README.md

 1. After uploading the program open the serial console.

-2. _(version 2a only)_ The arduino will ask you, if it should treat analog pins as analog

-    `Treat analog pins as analog? :`

-    + Type "y" or "Y" to treat the pins A0 to A5 (pin 14-19) as analog outputs of the attached circuit and record analog values when they are declared as outputs.

-        + You can still declare those pins as inputs if you want to.

-    + Type anything else to treat those pins as digital pins

-    _(version 3 only)_ The arduino will ask you, if it should display the logic table in hexadecimal
+2. _(version 3 only)_ The arduino will ask you, if it should display the logic table in hexadecimal

     `Format output as hexadecimal?: `